 Our projects include all the details and the final energy requirements as well as the yearly cost of energy

-In order to fulfil the EU requirements of near zero energy homes in force from 1.1.2020 we recommend the placement of PV (Photovoltaic) panels on the roof.
-Our houses will be zero energy ready, which means that the wiring will be in place if the client decides to install the PV panels on a later date.
-The house will be connected to the national grid, but the use of the PV panels will reduce the electricity imported from the grid, and also export electricity to the grid when not used by the house appliances.
+In order to fulfil the EU requirements of near zero energy homes in force from 1.1.2020, our design project includes the placement of PV (Photovoltaic) panels on the roof.
+We are also able to reach a ZERO ENERGY HOUSE status, by properly designing the PV installation and with the optional use of batteries to reduce the load to the grid.
+The house could be connected to the national grid, but the use of the PV panels will reduce the electricity imported from the grid, and also export electricity to the grid when not used by the house appliances.

-When no electricity is produced by the PV panels due to atmospheric conditions, electricity coming from the grid will be utilized.
-The intention is that in a period of a year the imported electricity from the grid to be almost even with the one produced by the PV panels.
+When electricity produced by the PV panels and the batterie storage is not sufficient, due to atmospheric conditions, the electricity coming from the grid will be utilized.
+The intention is that in a period of a year the imported electricity from the grid to be almost even or less to the one produced by the PV panels.

 In case that the building can not be connected to a canalization system we recommend that a water treatment system is installed.
 All the grey and black water will be processed and the filtered water can be used to water the garden.
 We also recommend the installation of a tank for collecting the rain/snow water, which will be connected to the plumbing system of the house providing a near self-sufficiency.